 There is always a trade-off between precision and recall.

-As smart as AI and machine learning, neither Dedupe nor AWS Glue can achieve 100% accuracy.
-There need to be additional steps being taken to limit false-positive and false-negative.
+As good as machine learning is, neither Dedupe nor AWS Glue can achieve 100% accuracy.
+There need to be additional steps being taken to limit false positives and false negatives.

-Dedupe.io has additional 3 steps to do so.
+Dedupe.io has additional 3 steps to do this.
 It provides a great framework.

 Link different datasets.

-Although Dedupe has a command called csvlink in CSVDedupe library, it uses an older version of dedupe and cannot be run on large datasets.
+Although Dedupe has a command called csvlink in the CSVDedupe library, it uses an older version of dedupe and cannot be run on large datasets.

 Ability to update the datasets with new data.

-This project is designed to solve the issue of duplications in datasets by finding an AI alternative to customer Master Data Management for companies without the investments.
+This project is designed to solve the issue of duplications in datasets by finding a machine learning alternative to customer Master Data Management for companies without the investments.
 Although Dedupe and AWS Glue do not completely solve the problem, they, especially Dedupe, have great potential to become a mature solution that can be presented to clients.
-This solution can become a program that accurately identifies and sufficiently consolidate duplicates from different datasets, and serves as the foundation of a CDP solution.
+This solution can become a program that accurately identifies and sufficiently consolidates duplicates from different datasets, and serves as the foundation of a CDP solution.

 The Future